 For a satisfying finish to the trip, take a walk along the park's many natural paths or visit the facility's wildlife displays.

-In Dothan, Alabama, its wide selection of exhibits, permanent installations, and educational activities all work together to engage visitors and conserve the arts.
+The museum's wide selection of exhibits, permanent installations, and educational activities work together to engage visitors and conserve the arts.

-Artists and cultural relics from the past, as well as current producers, are featured in rotating displays.
+Artists and cultural relics from the past and current producers are featured in rotating displays.

-Dothan has become known for its murals, many of which depict the region's rich past.
+Dothan is known for its murals, many of which depict the region's rich past.

-The beautiful pieces of art that adorn heritage buildings in the city center bring them to life with dimension and color.
+The beautiful art pieces adorn heritage buildings in the city center and bring them to life with dimension and color.

-Make your way around the downtown area of Alabama's Mural City on a self-guided trip to explore diverse pieces of public art.
+Make your way around downtown to explore the city's diverse Murals of the Wiregrass.

-There are a lot more, each highlighting a significant aspect of the country's rich history.
+There are many more Murals of the Wiregrass, each highlighting a significant aspect of the country's rich history.

 The little triangle of lawn formed by the intersection of three streets was originally significantly larger with a singular two-story structure and even a snacks shop.

-Keep an eye out for it, but don't blink, or you'll miss it!
+Keep an eye out for the World's Smallest City Block on North College Street—but don't blink, or you'll miss it.

-Dothan is truly nuts about its peanuts no wonder it is called the Peanut Capital of the world.
+Dothan is truly nuts about its peanuts—no wonder it's called the Peanut Capital of the World.

-The city of Dothan is recognized for its thriving peanut business, and there are several works of art devoted to the humble peanut aesthetic sprinkled across the city.
+The city is recognized for its thriving peanut industry, and several works of art are devoted to the humble peanut aesthetic and are sprinkled across the city.

-There are many to find, ranging right from one honoring Dothan's renowned peanut merchant to one that resembles Elvis Presley.
+There are many to find, ranging from one honoring Dothan's renowned peanut merchant to another resembling Elvis Presley.

-Along the trip, you'll meet a variety of amusing and intriguing characters.
+Along the trip, you'll meet various amusing and intriguing characters.

-The exhibit focuses on African-American history and its significant contributions to the American culture.
+The on-site exhibit focuses on African-American history and its significant contributions to American culture.

-A journey to the Carver Museum is like going back in time; guided through their Social Progress Heroes Timeline, you will learn about Dr. George Washington Carver's legacy and experiences, and see stunning art and photography exhibits that refresh throughout the year.
+A journey to this museum is like going back in time; guided through their Social Progress Heroes Timeline, you will learn about Dr. George Washington Carver's legacy and experiences and see stunning art and photography exhibits that refresh throughout the year.

-There are several great displays inside that show African-American accomplishments and their devotion to improving the society we live in.
+Several great displays showcase African-American accomplishments and their devotion to improving society.

-Folklore offers a flavor of Dothan's regional brewing culture.
+Folklore Brewing & Meadery offers a flavor of Dothan's regional brewing culture.

-The brewery is situated on the premises of an ancient farm, and its outdoor-oriented architecture makes you feel as though you're drinking beer in a buddy's garden.
+The brewery is situated on the premises of an ancient farm on Mary Lou Lane, and its outdoor-oriented architecture makes you feel as though you're drinking beer in a buddy's garden.